muratk3n/thirdwave/en/tweets/2020/week16b.md

 This confirms my thesis that Jesus, Moses were political leaders, and speficially left politicians of their day.
-The billionaires, the ppl in power at the time were the pharoah, the ceasar - i.e. ancient mafia.
+The billionaires, the ppl in power at the time were the pharoah, the ceasar, Ottocroc sultan - i.e. ancient mafia.
 Jesus, Moses butted heads with this system, and were promptly persecuted.
 An unfair system can only be possible with large landowners present BTW, a direct extension of an agrarian structures - a 60K year old construction at max.

 These left leaders spoke of economic matters, but later their message was coopted by "elders", morphing the message into moralistic issues,